u-wave/http-api/README.md

 Creates a middleware for use with [Express][] or another such library.
 The first parameter is a `u-wave-core` instance.
 Available options are:

- - `server` - An HTTP server instance. `u-wave-api-v1` uses WebSockets, and it needs an HTTP server to listen to for incoming WebSocket connections.
+ - `server` - An HTTP server instance. `u-wave-http-api` uses WebSockets, and it needs an HTTP server to listen to for incoming WebSocket connections.
 An example for how to obtain this server from an Express app is shown below.
  - `socketPort` - The WebSocket server can also listen on its own port instead